AdvancedCSS2023/assignment-3--scrollytelling-team-10/README.md

 ## Overview📖

-This project is an animated, scrollable website that promotes sustainability goal 11, which aims to create sustainable cities and communities.
+This project is an animated, scrollable website that promotes sustainable development goal 11, which aims to create sustainable cities and communities.
 The project utilizes advanced CSS features, CSS architecture, Sass, BEM, SVG, animations with keyframes, transitions, and transformations.
 The website implements scrollytelling with Intersection Observer and accessibility features such as prefers-reduced-motion, prefers-color-scheme, and orientation.
 The project educates users about sustainability goal 11 through storytelling, animations, layout, and typography.
 Additionally, the project is fully responsive and can be viewed on mobile devices, making it accessible to a wide range of users.

 ## Features🌟